-Email open rates are the most influential metric in email marketing.
-If you’re able to increase the percentage of consumers who view your email (without misleading them), your current conversion rate will automatically produce more conversions.
-Aside from email delivery, the sender name and subject line have the biggest impact on open rates.
+Open rates are the most influential metric in email marketing.
+Aside from the actual delivery of your message, the sender name and subject line have the biggest impact on open rates.
 When open rates increase, your conversion rate will likely follow.

 What Does a Sender Name Typically Look Like?

 Will your recipient instantly recognize the name of an individual at your company?
 For example, Jeff Bezos, Tim Cook, and so on.
-If the answer is yes, using an individual’s name as the sender field is a personalization technique that could increase your email open rates.
+If the answer is yes, using an individual’s name in the sender field could increase your email open rates.

-If the individual’s name is unrecognizable, personalization might not be your best idea.
-It’s important to know your audience and what will resonate.
-Causing confusion amongst your audience will lessen the chances of the email getting opened – and increase the likelihood of the recipient sending your message to the spam folder.
+If the individual’s name is unrecognizable, personalization might not be your best bet.
+Therefore, it’s important to know your audience and what will resonate.
+Causing confusion among your audience will lessen the chances of the email getting opened.
+Consequently, your emails likelihood of ending up in the spam folder heightens.

 2. Keep Your Sender Name Conventional

 Using the company name as the sender field is the safest option.
-This option is a customary fixture seen in most inboxes for good reason; the company name reinforces the brand.
+This option is the industry standard because the company name reinforces the brand.

-If you’ve built out a strong brand identity that your email recipients have fallen in love with, then using your company name as the sender will likely increase open rates.
-However, if you’re using email to build awareness or consideration then you may want to explore some more creative strategies for email sender names.
+If you’ve built out a strong brand identity that your email recipients have fallen in love with, then certainly using your company name as the sender will likely increase open rates.
+However, if you’re using email to build awareness or consideration, you may want to consider more creative strategies, like the ones listed below.

 3. The Power of Exclusivity

 In the example above, Sephora includes the standard company name plus a little more.
-“Beauty Insider” signifies this email is only sent to members of their rewards club, eliciting a feeling of exclusivity.
-Presenting exclusivity in your email marketing can positively affect open rates.
-Exclusivity is a powerful tool; it acts as a solution to the powerful feeling of FOMO , which can be a highly motivating factor in people’s decision-making.
-Feeling ahead of trends and feeling a part of a smaller, exclusive club who has access to these trends can lead to increased open rates and ultimately, more conversions.
+The title “Beauty Insider” signifies this email is only sent to members of their rewards club, eliciting a feeling of exclusivity as a result.
+Customers feel like they are a part of an exclusive club with access to new trends.
+Open rates can increase with exclusivity and above all lead to more conversions.

 4. Making Corporate Sender Names Friendly

-We know that utilizing personalization in remarketing emails leads to increased open rates, but the personalization doesn’t have to stop with customer-specific content.
-Sender field “personalization can soften the edges of big business,” humanizing a company’s email relationship with their customers.
+We know that utilizing personalization increases open rates, but the personalization doesn’t have to stop with customer-specific content.
+Sender field personalization can “soften the edges of big business,” as a result humanizing a company’s email relationship with their customers.

-In the example above, Oilstop did a great job of adding personalization in their sender field.
+In the example above, Oilstop did a great job of adding personalization to their sender field.
 Open on a holiday?
 Those are my friends at Oilstop.

 5. Combining Personal and Corporate Sender Names